NarendraDwivedi/aichat/README.md

 2. **Generate Images**
    - Choose an image generation model like MidJourney.
    - Specify dimensions (e.g., 800x600) and generate your image.
-   - Double-click the output to copy it.
+   - Double-click the image to save it.

 3. **Hear Voice Responses**
    - Select an audio-capable model like Hypnosis-Tracy.
    - Ask a question and listen to the audio response.

 4. **Explain Images**
-   - Upload an image URL and type "explain image" to get a detailed description.
+   - Upload an image URL and type anything like "explain image" to get a detailed description.

 5. **Save Conversations**
    - Use the "Save Chat" option to store your conversations.